medavox/articles/star trek redo.md

 People show a great deal more goodwill and willingness to help others than in the West now.

 Having large crews man starships has implications that are not positive; it implies that the societty has (and must have) 'little people'; people of little achievement (implied to be of little worth, 'stepped on') who must do relatively menial or undesirable jobs.
-Gene Roddenberry's original goal was to have technology remove the NEED for people 'empty the bins', as it were (or scrub the plasma manifolds etc).
+Gene Roddenberry's original goal was to have technology remove the NEED for people to 'empty the bins', as it were (or scrub the plasma manifolds etc).
 A better setting would be a much smaller crew, the bulk of which consitute the central cast.
 No nameless extras.